What's New with Phil & Dixie

 What's New with Phil & Dixie is a gaming parody comic by Phil Foglio.
-What's New was Foglio's first comic, and was published in the magazines Dragon and The Duelist, as well as in print collections and online.
+What's New was Foglio's first comic, and it was published in the magazines Dragon and The Duelist, as well as in print collections and online.

 Premise

 The comic stars Phil Foglio, along with Dixie Null, as they explore the world of gaming, particularly tabletop RPGs, with a mixture of reportage and advice to the reader.
 Strips created for The Duelist magazine focused on Magic: The Gathering.

 A long-running joke revolved around the often promised and often delayed "Sex in D&D" segment.
 This segment never appeared in magazine printings, but was finally written and included as additional material in one of the strip's book printings.

 Original magazine publications

-In an interview, Foglio said that What's New was his start in comics, and was first published in Dragon magazine in 1980.
-In another interview, he said that he had done some covers for Dragon, and noted he could earn much more for similar effort if he added jokes.
+In an interview, Foglio said that What's New was his start in comics, and it was first published in Dragon magazine in 1980.
+In another interview, Foglio said that he had done some covers for Dragon, and he noted he could earn much more for similar effort if he added jokes.

 The comic first appeared in Dragon shortly before issue #50 and ran until issue #84, when Foglio stopped the comic to work on other projects.
 According to Wizards, characters from What's New appeared in issue #5 of another Foglio work, a comic book adaptation of Another Fine Myth.

 What's New was revived for a run in The Duelist magazine, also published by Wizards of the Coast.
 It ran in The Duelist from 1993 to 1999, ending when publication of The Duelist ceased.

 After the end of The Duelist, the comic returned to Dragon and ran there from 1999 to 2003 (issues 265–311), plus a final "farewell" installment Dragon #359, the last issue of Dragon in print.